openshift-labs/lab-building-images/workshop/content/python-server/10-using-warpdrive.md

 If instead of a `wsgi.py` file an `app.py` file were supplied, rather than run a WSGI server, `warpdrive` will run it as `python app.py`.
 If the `app.py` need to be run with special options, or you wanted to take complete control of starting the application, you could instead supply an `app.sh` file and it would be run.

-If you are instead using a web framework like Django, `warpdrive` will even detect that, will still use the production grade WSGI server you choose, but will also ensure that it is automatically setup to also host static media assets.
+If you are using a web framework like Django, `warpdrive` will even detect that, will still use the production grade WSGI server you choose, but will also ensure that it is automatically setup to host static media assets.
 Hosting of static media assets will be handled using the web server if it supports it, or by injecting the WhiteNoise middleware into the application to handle it if necessary.

 In all cases, `warpdrive` will if the web server or application requires it, run it in a way that reaping of zombie processes is handled.